Skip to main content

 0.031 Garmin Fenix 9 - Rugged sports watch for running

-The AI ranked the Sony LinkBuds first even though the user didn't type "Sony", "Earbuds", or "LinkBuds".
-The AI just mathematically aligned "light translating" with "lightweight translation".
-And the Garmin — a sports watch — scored almost zero.
+The AI ranked the Sony LinkBuds first even though the user never typed "Sony", "earbuds", or "LinkBuds".
+The model aligned the query to the correct product because of the semantic relationship between light/translating and lightweight/translation — and the Garmin sports watch scored almost zero.

 The Heart of RAG

-If you are building AI applications today, you are likely building something called RAG (Retrieval-Augmented Generation).
-It's the process of giving an AI access to your private company data (PDFs, Databases) so it can answer questions based on your facts.
+If you are building AI applications today, you are likely building something called RAG (Retrieval-Augmented Generation) — the process of giving an LLM access to your private data (PDFs, databases) so it can answer questions grounded in your facts.
+Embeddings are the silent engine behind it.

 📄